On the Rankin-Selberg problem in families: Introduction

 \subsection{Sketch of the proof}

-Since the proof of Theorem 1.1 and the proof of Theorem 1.2 are quite similar, let us sketch the proof of Theorem 1.1.
-In \cite{GKMR}, Gorodetsky, Mat\"omaki, Radziwi\l\l \thinspace and Rodgers evaluated the variance of the number of square-free integers in short intervals by using the identity
+Because the proofs of Theorem 1.1 and Theorem 1.2 share many similarities, we will provide a sketch of the proof of Theorem 1.1.
+In \cite{GKMR}, Gorodetsky, Mat\"omaki, Radziwi\l\l \thinspace and Rodgers used the identity $\mu^2(m)=\sum_{d^2 \mid m} \mu(d)$ to evaluate the variance of the number of square-free integers in short intervals.
+The squares of Hecke eigenvalues also exhibit a similar convolution structure, as shown by the following equation: